Since you’re searching for a hack squat alternative, I’ll assume a few things are true about you.

-The rear foot elevated split squat, also known as the Bulgarian squat or Bulgarian split squat, can also serve as a highly effective substitute for the hack squat.
+The Bulgarian split squat can also serve as a highly effective substitute for the hack squat.

 Because you’re training one leg at a time, it’s also a good choice if one leg is stronger than the other, and you want to eliminate any imbalance in strength from one side of the body to the other.